RamitSarker29/Backend-Projects/README.md

 * Running JavaScript using Node.js
 * Working with the file system
 * Reading and writing data
-* Using JSON for data storage
+* Using JSON for simple data storage
 * Receiving input from the terminal
 * Building command-line applications
 * Managing data using arrays and objects
 * Creating reusable functions
 * Handling errors
+* Using array methods to manipulate data
+* Calculating values from stored data
 * Understanding how application logic interacts with stored data
 * Breaking larger problems into smaller functions
 * Debugging problems and understanding why they happen